 We request that the regulators in Minnesota also respect the research and decision of the Deuel County Commissioners to help protect the area for the many Minnesota residents and others who visit or own property on Lake Cochrane.

-Ron Ruud over 6 years ago
+Ron Ruud almost 7 years ago

 The Lake Cochrane Improvement Association requests that Flying Cow prepares some visuals of what these proposed turbines would look like from the Shores of Lake Cochrane for the public meeting that will be held in Canby Minnesota.
 Thank you.

-Ron Ruud over 6 years ago
+Ron Ruud almost 7 years ago

 Lake Cochrane is located in one of the most pristine areas in the region.
 This recreational area is a real gem not only for Deuel County SD but the whole region.
 Visual beauty of the surrounding area and skylines are very important to those living or visiting Lake Cochrane.
 It's one of the primary reasons for spending leisure time there.